 Replace a worn idler bracket or spring.
 Check the bearing and bushing in the engagement linkage and replace them if you find they are worn.

 Remove your spindle covers and clean off your deck regularly.
 Debris can collect under your pulleys and cause them not to sit flat and parallel to the deck.
-A vibration is created when your mower deck moves around the pulley.
+Vibration is created when your mower deck moves around the pulley.